GOG-Games-com/missing-items/README.md

 - Super Game Jam - 5 Short Games

 ### DLC
+- Pathfinder: Wrath of the Righteous - The Last Sarkorians
 - Galactic Civilizations III - Registration
 - Field of Glory II: Swifter than Eagles
 - Strategic Command: American Civil War - Wars in the Americas